-Measurements and results of soil sample analyses taken at 37 Schlosser Drive indicate that the property contains no significant radioactive contamination above normal background levels for this area with the exception of sample S1 which had a U concentration of 11.08 pCi/g.
-Though elevated, this value is approximately one-third of the 35 to 40 pCi/g guidelines used at other FUSRAP sites.
-The slight elevation in the gamma level near the foundation is typical of the naturally occurring radioactive substances present in bricks, granite, concrete cinder blocks and other such materials used in paving in building construction.
+Measurements and results of soil sample analyses taken at 77 Sinninger Street indicate that the property contains no significant radioactive contamination above normal background levels for this area.
+The slight elevation in the gamma level near the foundation is typical of the naturally occurring radioactive substances present in bricks, granite, concrete cinder blocks and other such materials used in paving and building construction.
 Assessments of soil samples and direct measurements at the site demonstrate no radiological contamination in excess of DOE guidelines.